 The company assesses, at each reporting date, whether there is an indication that an asset may be impaired.
 If any such indication exists, the company estimates the recoverable amount for the individual asset.
 The estimated recoverable amount is the higher of the asset's fair value less costs to sell or value in use.
-If the recoverable amount of an asset is less than its carrying amount, the carrying amount of the asset shall be reduced to its recoverable amount.
+If the recoverable amount of an asset is less than its carrying amount, the carrying amount of the

+2. Summary of Significant Accounting Policies asset shall be reduced to its recoverable amount.
 This impairment loss shall be recognised immediately in the Profit and Loss Account in the expense category consistent with the nature of the impaired asset.